epistulae/Interactive-Lab-Hub/Lab 4/README.md

 * "Looks like": shows how the device should look, feel, sit, weigh, etc.
 * "Works like": shows what the device can do
 * "Acts like": shows how a person would interact with the device

+#### Reflecting on Feedback

+Unfortunately, I didn't get any feedback from Canvas (the one comment said there wasn't anything on my github, which is possible, I submitted part 1 a little after the Monday deadline).
+However, I approached my friends about my design and got some actionable feedback.

+My initial design only had sensors for specific songs and a stop button.
+The stop button stops and cancels whatever song was playing previously.
+A friend noted that maybe they only want to pause the song.
+I implemented this, and it also inspired me to add a random song button, for when you don't care about what song you want the box to play.
+Based on this, I also though having an endless shuffle mode and an endless repeat mode could be fun, so I implemented that as well.

+While some were intruiged by the incognito design idea, a couple people disliked not being able to know what buttons did what.
+So, I did some sketching and decided that the underside of the music box lid is valuable retain space that is wasted.
+I added a diagram showing exactly which sensors controlled what actions, i.e. shuffle, pause, resume, specific songs, etc.

+Based on the feedback on not having enough clarity with the buttons, I already realized the lack of clarity about the current state of the music box isn't idea.
+So, I added status updates to the Pi display.
+Given how I've added more functionality, not having direct feedback on current state would be too confusing.
+So, the display will show the current song, if the box is in single song, shuffle or repeat mode, and if the box is currently paused.

+As I was iterating, I left out the overall stop everything button, and a friend testing my device reminded me to put it back in.